ALCÁZAR

 ESCAPULARI

-Originally, Europa's uniform consisted of a blue and white vertical striped shirt and blue pants.
-This uniform started since its foundation until season 1917-18.
-The next season, the players were dressing a completely white shirt but with a blue neck.
-Finally, in 1926, the board decided that the shirt was going to be white, but with a blue chevron.
-This uniform came down to us to this day, and it has only been changed once, during the Centenary season.
-Without a doubt, the "escapulari" is one of our most ingrained signs of identity in our club.
+Originally, Europa’s shirt consisted of blue and white stripes, while its shorts were blue.
+This uniform was used from its foundation in 1907 to the 1917-18 season.
+Next, the players would dress in a white shirt with a blue collar for some years.
+Finally, in 1926, the board decided that the shirt was going to be white but with a blue chevron.
+This kit design is still used in the present, and it has only been changed once during the centenary season.
+Without a doubt, the ‘escapulari’ is one of our most ingrained and distinctive signs of the identity of Europa.

-With the growing globalization of football, where big clubs are getting bigger and smaller clubs are getting smaller, the Academy is the primary tool in this unequal struggle.
-CE Europa has a strong football academy, which we could divide into two major areas: the football school with 850 children enrolled between the infant and pre-youngest categories and the proper CE Europa Academy with 320 players, and 16 teams (four U11, four U13, four U15 and four youth teams).
+With the growing globalization of football, where stronger clubs are getting stronger and smaller clubs have it more difficult, the ‘futbol base’ (‘youth academy’) is the primary tool in this unequal struggle.
+Europa has a potent academy, which we could divide into two major areas: the football school with 850 children enrolled between the infant and pre-youngest categories, and the proper CE Europa Academy with 29 boys’ teams and nine girls’ teams.

 GRÀCIA

-Ten years before the club's foundation, the Vila de Gràcia was annexed to Barcelona along with other towns surrounding the capital.
-Although it has been more than a hundred years since this aggregation, many cultural and sports institutions remark the folklore of this actual neighbourhood which was an independent village.
-CE Europa is considered a vital reference icon in Gràcia and, since its foundation, it has always been connected to "La Vila".
+Ten years before the club’s foundation, the Vila de Gràcia -an independent town with a distinct identity- was annexed by Barcelona along with other towns surrounding the capital.
+Although it has been more than a century since this aggregation, many cultural and sports institutions underline the culture, history, and values of this current neighbourhood.
+CE Europa is considered a vital part of Gràcia identity, and since its foundation, it has always been connected to ‘La Vila’.
+Europa cannot be understood without Gràcia and vice-versa.

 HOSPITALET